Do you know someone else who could benefit from selling their handmade items on Amazon that

 If you plan to make numerous changes to your items due to converting many items to use Variations (Parent/Child), it may be a good idea to request from Amazon the ability to run the Catalog Listings Report.
 This report will give you a backup of all your item fields, except the customization fields and the production time field, that you can save to your local hard drive.
 You can read how to request this report here Request Catalog Listing Report.For advanced users, you can create Variations using Inventory File Templates and bulk upload the spreadsheet file to Amazon.
 For me, I will use the Variations edit menu screen and create my Parent records one at a time manually.
 See the video on this (Click here for more information).

 Here is a small section of the Catalog Listing Report spreadsheet showing the new Variations fields and the 'Color' field.
 Note that the color field is different than the color map column field.
-When the item is not part of a varation, then these four variations fields would be blank.
-You can see the variation relationship type, the variation theme in which in this case is ColorName, the parent SKU name and the Parent/ Child field showing if the item line is a parent or child item.
-In this situation, due to fact that the variations theme is ColorName, the Color column come into play and is shown in this example.
+When the item is not part of a variation, then these four variations fields would be blank.
+You can see the variation relationship type, the variation theme in which in this case is ColorName, the parent SKU name, and the Parent/ Child field showing if the item line is a parent or child item.
+In this situation, due to fact that the variations theme is ColorName, the Color column comes into play and is shown in this example.
 If the variation theme was SizeName, then the column Size would come into play.
-Depending on what the variation theme is will determine what other field or fields are used in conjunction with these varients.
+Depending on what the variation theme is will determine what other field or fields are used in conjunction with these variants.
 Not shown in this example, but if the variation theme was 'Size & Color', you would need both the Size and Color column fields filled in for all the child items.

 When you first create your Parent listing and enter a product title, the Parent listing title entered overlays your titles in all the Child items under this Variation.
 At the end of each Child item title will be extra wording such as (size title) or (color title).
 Basically, what was entered into the first Variable column for each Child item.
 The seller can later change the Child item title as they wish.